3 Girl Scouts, 1 adult killed in Wisconsin hit-and-run crash

-LAKE HALLIE, Wis. — A driver of a pickup truck lurched off a road in western Wisconsin Saturday and hit a group of Girl Scouts picking up trash in the ditch, leaving three girls and one adult dead and critically injuring a fourth girl, police said.
+LAKE HALLIE, Wis. – A pickup truck lurched off a road in western Wisconsin Saturday and hit a group of Girl Scouts picking up trash in a ditch, leaving three girls and one adult dead and critically injuring a fourth girl, police said.

 Sgt.
 Daniel Sokup of the Lake Hallie Police Department said the driver of the black Ford F-150 pickup truck fled the scene but later turned himself in.
-Police identified the driver as a 21-year-old male.
+He identified the driver as Colton Treu, 21, of Chippewa, Falls, Wisconsin.

 Sokup said Treu will be charged with four counts of homicide through the negligent use of a vehicle.
 Sokup said the crash happened before a hill and there were no blind spots.